Dark L and Light L: Learn the Difference and Pronunciation

 Tips for Pronouncing Dark L and Light L

-1. Pay attention to your mouth and tongue positioning.
+1. Pay attention to your tongue

 - The light L’s mouth positioning is pretty simple—just point your tongue to the bony ridge above your teeth.

-2. Think of the dark L as being made up of two sounds.
+2. Think of the dark L as being made up of two sounds

-the dark L is made up of two sounds: uh followed by L. If you say the dark L in slow motion, the uh is produced as you raise the back of your tongue, then the L follows when you raise the tip.
+The dark L is made up of two sounds: uh followed by L. If you say the dark L in slow motion, the uh is produced as you raise the back of your tongue, then the L follows when you raise the tip.

-3. Test out your dark L vs. light L skills by reading out loud.
+3. Test out your dark L vs. light L skills by reading out loud

 Once you feel like you’ve gotten a grasp of how to pronounce the light L and dark L separately, you can level up to reading full-on words and sentences.